Our train the trainer courses have been delivered throughout the UK, Europe, Asia, the Middle East, and Africa.

 a voice that leads to a clear cadence suggests standing on firm ground rather than floating in the clouds.

-So, if there is a tendency for your voice to continue going up at the end of sentences, it helps to consciously make sure the voice occasionally comes down as well.
+So, if your voice tends to continue going up at the end of sentences, it helps to consciously ensure that it occasionally comes down as well.

-This will make the speaker's argument sound more 'grounded' as well as focusing and encourage the speaker to use the whole range of their voice.
+This will make the speaker's argument sound more 'grounded' and focused, and encourage the speaker to use the whole range of their voice.

 That way you are more likely to sound like you are 'getting down to business', rather than 'floating vaguely in the air'.